evanleck/rack-redic/README.md

 Rack::Session::Redic provides simple cookie based session management.
 Session data is stored in Redis via the [Redic](https://github.com/amakawa/redic) gem.
 The corresponding session key is maintained in the cookie.

+Options include:

+- `:marshaller` - You may optionally supply the class/module you would like to use when marshalling objects in and out of Redis.
+All that is required is that this class respond to the  `load` and `dump` methods, returning the session hash and a string respectively.
+- `:url` - Addtionally, you may pass in the URL for your Redis server.
+The default URL is fetched from the ENV as 'REDIS_URL' in keeping with Heroku and others' practices.
+- `:expire_after` - Finally, expiration will be passed to the Redis server via the 'EX' option on 'SET'.
+Expiration should be in seconds, just like Rack's default handling of the `:expire_after` option.
+This option will refresh the expiration set in Redis with each request.

 You may optionally supply the class/module you would like to use when marshalling objects in and out of Redis.
 All that is required is that this class respond to the  `load` and `dump` methods, returning the session hash and a string respectively.

 Addtionally, you may pass in the URL for your Redis server.
 The default URL is fetched from the ENV as 'REDIS_URL' in keeping with Heroku and others' practices.